 Dr. RICHARD PEDDIE

-Richard Peddie’s entire life has been about leading with strong core values, building enterprise value, creating excellent places to work, and championing healthy and livable communities.
+Richard Peddie’s entire life has been about leading with strong core values, building- enterprise value, and creating excellent places to work.

-Peddie has published a best-selling autobioraphy entitled “Dream Job”, and that was followed up by a second book “21 Leadership Lessons”.
+Peddie has published a best-selling autobiography entitled “Dream Job’ and a second book entitled “21 Leadership Lessons”.

 Today Richard and his wife Colleen split their time between Toronto and Amherstburg, where they own a house on Boblo.
 He contributes to the community by heading up the Amherstburg Community Foundation.